President Alderman John Stuttard, MA.

 The toast to the health of the Lime Street Ward Club was given by The Rt Hon.
 Lord Strathclyde, Leader of the Conservative Party in the House of Lords.
 Before entering politics he had been an insurance broker.
 He arrived in a wheelchair, and only as guests were being seated – the Master was on “tenterhooks”

 Debate about using Lloyd’s for the AGM and Dinner in 2004.
 Decided to continue with it for 2004 but other possibilities might be considered in 2005 including the City Livery Club.

 A year in which the City Boundaries were reviewed for the first time in possibly centuries.
-(Map to be added at a later date)
+MAP TO BE ADDED

 – a tiny strip of Billingsgate Ward that ran between Lime Street and Cornhill Wards (Down Bishopsgate and Gracechurch Street) was removed.